 About our economic empowerment and advocacy programme

-After piloting and testing activities for over five years, we have shaped an LGBTI-centred economic empowerment and advocacy programme which includes the following activities:
+After piloting and testing activities for over ten years, we have shaped an LGBTI-refugee centred economic empowerment and advocacy programme which is already showing three interesting results: